UniversalTourist/hazelsinki/hazelsinki2025/content/about.md

 </div>

-📬 Always happy to connect — whether it’s about data, dancing, teaching, or tunes.
+📬 Always happy to connect — whether it’s about games, data analytics, jazz dancing, or tunes.
 **Looking forward to hearing from you.**

 Cheers,